django-bridge/django-bridge/README.md

-# Meze
+# Django Render

-Meze is a framework for building lightweight React SPAs for Django, using Django views and forms for backend logic and React for presentation.
+Django Render is a framework for building lightweight React SPAs for Django, using Django views and forms for backend logic and React for presentation.

-Visit [mezeproject.org](https://mezeproject.org) for more information
+Visit [djrenderproject.org](https://djrenderproject.org) for more information